 Roughed Up At Recess

-After receiving several viewer complaints about kids beating up kids on school playgrounds, station officials at WITI–TV in Milwaukee,Wisconsin decided to investigate.
-A reporter was sent out with a home video camera to sit in his car and watch kids at several playgrounds.
-He witnessed and videotaped many instances of children roughhousing and even beating each other up.
-In 37 of 52 schools the station visited over a few weeks, reporters recorded kids beating up kids.
+After receiving several viewer complaints about kids beating up kids on school playgrounds, you have been assigned by your tv station to investigate.
+You go out with your iPhone to sit in your car and watch kids at several playgrounds.
+You witness and video record many instances of children roughhousing and even beating each other up.
+In 37 of the 52 schools you visited over a few weeks, you record kids beating up kids.

 After viewing the video in its entirety, use your decision memo guide to set up the problem, offer a solution, identify the dilemma, weight the alternatives and cite an ethical rationale in justifying your decision.